sosacrazy126/firestarter/README.md

 ### Changing the LLM Provider

 Firestarter supports multiple LLM providers and uses them based on a priority system.
-The default priority is **Groq → OpenAI → Anthropic**.
+The default priority is **OpenAI (GPT-4o) → Anthropic (Claude 3.5 Sonnet) → Groq**.
 The system will use the first provider in this list for which it finds a valid API key in your environment.

 To change the provider, simply adjust your `.env.local` file.
-For example, to force the use of OpenAI, make sure your `GROQ_API_KEY` is commented out or removed, and your `OPENAI_API_KEY` is set.
+For example, to use Anthropic instead of OpenAI, comment out your `OPENAI_API_KEY` and ensure your `ANTHROPIC_API_KEY` is set.

-**Example `.env.local` to use OpenAI:**
+**Example `.env.local` to use Anthropic:**
 ```
-# To use OpenAI instead of Groq, comment out the Groq key:
+# To use Anthropic instead of OpenAI, comment out the OpenAI key:
+# OPENAI_API_KEY=sk-...

+ANTHROPIC_API_KEY=sk-ant-...

 # GROQ_API_KEY=gsk_...

-OPENAI_API_KEY=sk-...

-# ANTHROPIC_API_KEY=...
 ```

 This provider selection logic is controlled in [`firestarter.config.ts`](firestarter.config.ts).
 You can modify the `getAIModel` function if you want to implement a different selection strategy.